Dynamics Explorer: Mission results

 As a result of a malfunction in the Thor-Delta 3913 launch vehicle in which its main engine shut off slightly early, DE-2 was placed into a slightly lower orbit than was anticipated.
 This was not a serious problem, however, and the spacecraft had lasted its expected lifespan when it re-entered the Earth's atmosphere on 19 February 1983.

+An overview of the results from the first 5 years of the mission was published in a special edition of Reviews of Geophysics.

 Atmospheric entry

 DE-1, being in a higher orbit, continued to collect data until 28 February 1991, when the mission was officially terminated.